This homemade sweet and sour pork recipe yields crispy pieces of deep-fried pork, sautéed in a sweet and slightly tangy sauce.

-- Preheat your oil to 375 °F and make sure to measure this heat throughout the cooking process so you don’t overcook your oil and mess up your pork.
+- Preheat your neutral cooking oil to 375 °F and make sure to measure this heat throughout the cooking process so you don’t overcook your oil and mess up your pork.
 A few times, the temperature of my oil was too high and gave me undercooked meat and extra dark batter.
 It’s also important to use a small strainer to lift out extra pieces of fried bits so it doesn’t burn and stick to your pork pieces.

 - Cover all your pieces of meat with cornstarch first and let it rest before dredging (dipping into the egg wash and cornstarch/flour mixture).
 I found that if I let the cornstarch covered pieces rest for 5 minutes to soak up the excess moisture before moving onto the egg wash, it helped the batter stick to the meat better.